uditbh123/finnish_waste_sorter/README.md

 * **Flexible Inference:** The CLI script now accepts both single file paths and entire folders, and automatically handles Windows path quotation marks.
 * **Visual Confidence:** The Streamlit app now displays a full probability bar chart, visualizing exactly when the model is "confused" (e.g., 50% Glass vs 50% Plastic).

+### 🚀 Recent Engineering Updates (Phase 2 & 3)
+We significantly improved the model's accuracy and robustness against the "Biowaste Bias" (where the model incorrectly classified everything as biowaste).

+1. Automated Data Pipeline

+- Web Scraper Integration: Built a custom scraper (src/scrape_data.py) using duckduckgo_search to gather real-world images of Finnish waste (e.g., "Atria lihapakkaus", "Valio maitotölkki").

+- Auto-Janitor Script: Implemented an AI-based cleaning script (src/auto_clean.py) that uses Face Detection and Blur/Texture Analysis to automatically remove cartoons, stock photos with faces, and duplicates from the dataset.

+2. Advanced Data Augmentation

+- Hard Negative Mining: Identified specific failure cases (e.g., clear plastic bottles looking like glass) and used active learning to target them.
+We multiplied these "hard" examples by 50x in the training set to force the model to learn.

+- Mosaic Augmentation: Created "Mosaic Piles" (stitching 4 images together) to teach the model that clutter does not always equal biowaste.

+- Color Jittering: Applied heavy hue/saturation shifts to prevent the model from memorizing specific colors (e.g., "Orange always equals Biowaste").

+3. Robust Inference Engine

+- Test-Time Augmentation (TTA): The prediction script (src/predict.py) no longer relies on a single snapshot.
+It now creates 3 variations of the input image (Standard, Zoomed-Crop, Horizontal Flip) and averages the predictions.
+This boosted accuracy on "weird" internet images from ~30% confidence to consistent correct classifications.

+- Smart Confidence Logic: Moved away from raw confidence thresholds.
+The system now calculates the Winning Margin to distinguish between "Low Confidence but Correct" and "Actually Confused."

+4. Results

+- Validation Accuracy: Reached 86.61%.

+- Real-World Performance: Successfully fixed the confusion between Shiny Plastic vs. Metal and Clear Plastic vs. Glass.

 ## 📂 Project Structure

 ```text